Profirator/project-config/docs/master.md

 ### Orion Context broker

 For right time data access via NGSI v2 API.
+Orion Context Broker allows you to manage the entire lifecycle of context information including updates, queries, registrations and subscriptions.
+It is an NGSIv2 server implementation to manage context information and its availability.
+Using the Orion Context Broker, you are able to create context elements and manage them through updates and queries.
+In addition, you can subscribe to context information so when some condition occurs (e.g. the context elements have changed) you receive a notification.
 Documentation can be found [here](https://fiware-orion.rtfd.io/) .

-### Quantum leap
+### Quantumleap

 For historical data.
+Data that arrives to Orion Context Broken, can be stored in QuantumLeap via subscription mechanism.
+QuantumLeap is the first implementation of an API that supports the storage of NGSI FIWARE NGSIv2 data into a time-series database, known as ngsi-tsdb.
 Accessed via NGSI v2 API.
 Documentation can be found [here](https://github.com/smartsdk/ngsi-timeseries-api/).

 ### Apache Nifi